 The Act defines two types of Tribunal applications: urgent applications and non-urgent applications.
-The Tribunal application form includes a list of all urgent and non-urgent applications.
-If you apply to the Tribunal, you will need to tick the appropriate box to indicate the type of application you are making.
+The Tribunal application form includes a list of all urgent and non-urgent applications and the relevant sections in the Act.
+Your application will need to list the section number(s) for the type of application you are making.